ray-project/ray/doc/source/ray-core/handling-dependencies.rst

     runtime_env = {"working_dir": ("https://github.com"
                                    "/[username]/[repository]/archive/[commit hash].zip")}

-- Example: Retrieve package from a private GitHub repository using a Personal Access Token
+- Example: Retrieve package from a private GitHub repository using a Personal Access Token **during development**. **For production** see :ref:`this document <runtime-env-auth>` to learn how to authenticate private dependencies safely.

 .. testcode::